 Sending your video out to a fairly broad audience, letting them decide how interesting it is, and then retargeting based on user behavior can, therefore, be a winning, cost-effective tactic.
 This especially rings true if you are on a tight budget.

-PRO TIP: Create Lookalike audiences of 75% or 95% video viewers to use in other adsets.
-Plus, create a Lookalike of people who only viewed 3 seconds or less that you can test as an exclusion audience to remove users less likely to be interested in your product.
+PRO TIP: Create lookalike audiences of 75% or 95% video viewers to use in other ad sets.
+Plus, create a lookalike of people who only viewed three seconds or less that you can test as an exclusion audience to remove users less likely to be interested in your product.

-With attention spans on social dwindling on a yearly basis and users exposed to more and more ads, four things are vital in 2019:
+With attention spans on social dwindling on a yearly basis and users exposed to more and more ads, here are four things that are vital:

 What is Smartargeting?
 Intent and funnel-based retargeting that doesn’t make the classic mistake of treating everyone the same.